jpasikainen/tsoha-quizhub/README.md

 # Quizhub
-Database project built with Flask and PostgreSQL for hy-tsoha.
+Database project built with Flask and PostgreSQL for [hy-tsoha](https://hy-tsoha.github.io/materiaali/index).

 Deployed to heroku at https://tsoha-quizhub.herokuapp.com/ .
 Login by pressing "Login/Register" button at top right corner.
 Use the existing accounts marked belowe or create a new one.
 After logging in you are redirected to the main page and can now play the quizzes or create one yourself.

 When entering a quiz, click one of the options to progress.
 After you have gone through all the questions, you will see the results.

-When creating a new quiz, enter the title of the quiz and press "Add New Question" at least once.
-Fill in the fields and either add a new question or press "Publish".
+When creating a new quiz, input a title, a questions, and at least one answer.
+Either add a new question and fill in the fields or press "Publish".
 Publishing a makes it visible to all the users.

+By clicking on your name, you enter a profile view.
+There you can delete your account, remove a quiz, or edit one.
+Deleting the account doesn't remove quizzes.

 Existing accounts:
 | username | password | admin |